Clean and fair energy

 That means swapping all polluting sources of energy, including gas and dirty biomass for renewable energy sources and efficiency savings.

-Europe currently burns fossil gas to produce 20 percent of its electricity.
-This has proven a big mistake as volatile, skyrocketing fossil gas prices have driven up the cost of living.
-The solution is to replace all of this fossil gas with renewable electricity generation by 2035.
+Europe currently burns fossil gas and coal to produce respectively 20 and 10 percent of its electricity.
+This has proven a big mistake as volatile, skyrocketing fossil gas prices have driven up the cost of living and coal and gas have a detrimental impact on the environment and health.
+The solution is to replace all of this fossil gas and coal with renewable electricity generation by 2035.

-This is not only very doable by rolling out huge amounts of solar and wind, but will be totally worth it as in return our energy bills will fall, and we’ll be healthier and safer.
+This is not only very doable by rolling out huge amounts of solar and wind, and ensuring an efficient way of using energy, but will be totally worth it as in return our energy bills will fall, and we’ll be healthier and safer.